pattyperron/blockchain_career_blueprint/blockchain_careers.md

 - Many remote and/or cross-border opportunities

 ### Why NOT pursue a career working with blockchain?
-- Most jobs are in startups, which provide less career security.
+- Most jobs are in startups, which are often demanding and provide less career security and stability than positions at established firms.
-- Blockchain often operates in an undefined regulatory space for many fields; Incoming regulation can cause disruption.
+- Blockchain often operates in an undefined regulatory space for many fields; Incoming regulation can threaten the business models of Blockchain startups.
-- Many existing roles are demanding and have a high turnover.
-- Mistakes in a blockchain system are immutable and can cost lives and livelihoods.
+- Mistakes in a blockchain system are immutable and can have severe consequences.
+For example, [one famous hack](https://www.gemini.com/cryptopedia/the-dao-hack-makerdao) cost $50 million worth of cryptocurrency to be stolen.
+Since smart contracts often handle substantial sums of value, a bug that results in a hack or error can cost millions of dollars and financial futures to be lost.
+Operating in this high stakes envrionment may not be for everyone.

 # Career Roles

 According to ["How to start a career in Blockchain"](https://academic.oup.com/itnow/article-abstract/62/4/20/6047516?redirectedFrom=fulltext), an article from IBM's Blockchain Enablement Lead, there are three categories of roles in this field.
 These categories are not meant to be mutually exclusive but to provide a framework to understand the types of activities that different positions are focused on.

 ### Business Roles: *Focus on what blockchain is used for*

 The first step to taking advantage of Blockchain technology is to identify a valid use case.
 Business roles typically focus on identifying valid value propositions built upon blockchain, and can therefore come from a diverse variety of industry backgrounds.
 There are many opportunities available to individuals "with deep industry knowledge, who understand end-to-end business processes and have an eye for identifying inefficiencies" ([Lucas, 2020](https://academic.oup.com/itnow/article-abstract/62/4/20/6047516?redirectedFrom=fulltext)).

-Potential careers in this space include *Business Analyst*, *Entrepreneur*, and *Researcher*.
+Potential careers in this space include *Business Analyst*, *Entrepreneur*, *Researcher*, *Blockchain Community Developer*, and *Blockchain Media Coordinator*

 ### Technical Roles: *Focus on how to build a blockchain system*